JulietteArchambeau/GOPredEvalPinpin/DRYAD_repository/README.md

 `11_RedundancyAnalysis_GenomicOffsetPredictions.qmd`

-  - Genomic offset predictions with Redundancy Analysis (RDA); approach described in Capblancq and Forester (2021).
+  - Genomic offset predictions with Redundancy Analysis (RDA) and partial RDA; approach described in Capblancq and Forester (2021).

 `12_ComparingGenomicOffsetPredictions.qmd`

-  - Comparing genomic offset predictions across the different methods (GF, GDM, LFMM and RDA), SNPs sets (control and candidate SNPs; and also all SNPs for LFMM) and GCMs.
+  - Comparing genomic offset predictions across the different methods (GF, GDM, LFMM, RDA and pRDA), SNPs sets (control and candidate SNPs) and GCMs.

 `13_ValidationNFI.qmd`

   - Filtering and exploring mortality data from the National Forest Inventory (NFI) plots of France and Spain; see Changenet et al. (2021).
   - Extracting climatic data at the location of the NFI plots.
   - Calculating the average of the climatic variables for the reference period (1901-1950) and the inventory period (specific to each NFI plot).
-  - Estimating the association between the genomic offset predictions and mortality rates in the NFI plots.
+  - Estimating the association between the genomic offset predictions and mortality rates in the NFI plots (with regression coefficients or correlations).

 `14_ValidationNFI_ModelComparison.qmd`